boblu/simpic/README.markdown

 ##Requirements##

-Currently you need all of those things to get SimPic to run:
+Currently you need all of these tools to get SimPic running:

 * Ruby 1.8.6
 * Rails 2.3.2